carloshurtadogil/Tracks2/README.md

 # Tracks
-React Native application that uses a custom API to store information into MongoDB
+React Native application designed to track a user's location as they travel to and fro places.
+The resulting information is then stored and is used to draw a line on a map so the user may track where they have been in the past.